opencog/learn/README-Natural.md

   pre-written scripts for the processing pipeline to handle this.
 You are on your own, for now.

+  Morphology for those languages that need it (Russian, French, etc.) resembles the Chinese word-segmentation problem.

 Bulk Pair Counting - Quickstart/Cheat Sheet
 -------------------------------------------